learn-co-curriculum/html-iframes-lab/README.md

 The `iframe` element displays an entire HTML file inside itself, allowing one HTML page to be contained within another.
 Before JavaScript became widely used, _anytime_ a website user clicked on a link, the entire page would refresh.
-To provide a better user experience, the `iframe` tag used to reload specific parts of a page without changing others.
-For example, when a navigation link was clicked, from the user's perspective, the navigation would remain the same, and only the iframe portion of a page would reload.
+The `iframe` tag is used to reload specific parts of a page without changing others, providing a better user experience.
+For example, when a navigation link was clicked, the navigation would not refresh: only the iframe portion of a page would reload.

-With JavaScript, portions of an HTML page can be added and removed programmatically without needing a refresh.
+With JavaScript, HTML content can be added and removed programmatically without needing a refresh.
 This replaced the need for iframes in many websites.

 Still, there are some specific uses where iframes can be very valuable.
 One
 example: embedded maps.
-Embedded maps are a simple option for websites that need a custom map, and are frequently used in contact pages for businesses.
-In this case, an `iframe` can be used to contain an entire, interactive, map page and place it within our own websites, without the need for writing our own JavaScript.
+Embedded maps are a simple option for websites that need a custom map and they're frequently used in contact pages for businesses.
+An `iframe` is used to contain the entire, interactive, map page within our own websites.
+Using an `iframe`, we do not need to write our own JavaScript.

-In this lab, we will practice what we've learned about HTML iframes by creating an embedded similar to those we see on business websites.
+In this lab, we will practice what we've learned about HTML iframes.
+To do this, we will be creating an embedded map similar to those we see on business websites.

 ## Objectives